MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 ## Linux Containers in a Moby VM

-Docker has been able to run Linux containers on Windows desktop since it was first released in 2016 (before Hyper-V isolation or LCOW were available) using a Linux virtual machine running on Hyper-V.
+Docker has been able to run Linux containers on Windows desktop since it was first released in 2016 (before Hyper-V isolation or LCOW were available) using a [LinuxKit](https://github.com/linuxkit/linuxkit) based virtual machine running on Hyper-V.

 In this model, Docker Client runs on Windows desktop but calls into Docker Daemon on the Linux VM.

-All Linux containers run on the same [LinuxKit](https://github.com/linuxkit/linuxkit) based virtual machine.

 ![Moby VM as the container host](media/MobyVM.png)